dcchambers/dcchambers.github.io/_posts/2018-04-17-git-vs-the-competition.md

 Well, that sums up Git vs. the Competition.
 Ultimately, there's a ton of choices out there.
 Git is my VCS of choice, but I use Mercurial at work in addition to Git (damn you legacy projects!), and it serves us well.
-If you're trying to decide on a tool, just do a little research to see the benefits of each.
-For the most part, I think Git has just about everything most teams need to be successful.
+If you're trying to decide on a tool, do your research to learn the benefits of each.
+In general, I think Git has just about everything most teams need to be successful.

-This wraps up [Git Week](/2018/04/07/git-week.html).
+This wraps up my [miniseries on Git](/2018/04/07/git-week.html).
 I hope you've enjoyed reading about one of the most influential software development tools of the 21st Century!
 If you're getting tired of Git-related posts, thanks for sticking with me.
 I've got some fresh content in the pipeline!